All Episodes

 Illegal bill gripes are flooding Republican offices.

-Peter King says he's getting his the most called since the Dubai Ports deal.
+Peter King says he's getting the most calls since the Dubai ports deal.

-Now we've had stories like in the Washington Post on Sunday, hey, Rush, uh back off.
+Now, we've had stories like in the Washington Post on Sunday, hey, Rush, back off.

 You know what?

-Americans out there will come in to like the bill.
+Americans out there are coming to like the bill.

 Senators say they're not hearing from as many constituents out there.